Doing customer support with a small team isn't easy. It's a balancing act between managing, meeting and exceeding customer expectations.

 2. Collaboration and communication.

-For large organisations, collaboration and communication across teams, departments and management levels can be a huge challenge.
+For large organizations, collaboration and communication across teams, departments and management levels can be a huge challenge.

 The customer support team uses a help desk to answer customer queries and their own time tracking and project management tools.
 The product team uses an entirely different suite of tools for bug tracking and roadmapping.
 The marketing team, meanwhile, uses their own variety of CRM and analytics tools to attract new customers.